VueGWT/vue-gwt/docs-source/book/introduction/README.md

 Components can also be registered globally.
 They will then be usable in any Component in your app.
-You won't need to pass the class of your `VueComponent` to the `components` attribute in the `@Component` annotation.
+You won't need to pass the class of your Vue Component to the `components` attribute in the `@Component` annotation.

 ```java
 public class RootGwtApp implements EntryPoint {